ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 Here is how I computed the prediction value in the function `find_cars`:
 ```
 test_prediction = svc.decision_function(test_features)
 ```
+Finally, I considerd valid only the prediciton with a confidence value bigger than 0.4.

 Another way to reduce the false positive is to apply a threshold on the heatmap: